 Key Questions Answered

 - What is the market opportunity of cloud-based data protection in private cloud, hybrid cloud, and multicloud environments?

-- What are the opportunities for DataOps, and how can they be achieved?
+- What are the opportunities for data logistics, and how can they be achieved?

 - What are the primary applications/workloads that will benefit the most with the increased use of cloud-based data protection?